 Jim West, Coastal Station KJM, Ellijay, GA

 The morning SSCA HF Radio Service Net will remain with a start time of 1215 hrs UTC year round on frequency 8.104.
 Please adjust your local time accordingly.

-The May 7th afternoon net will start on the 5:00 PM Doo Dah/Trans-Atlantic Cruisers' Net frequency of 8.152.
-Then when the Doo Dah Net concludes (usually 10-15 minutes) all net controllers and relay stations will switch to frequency 12.350 to pick up the vessels farther out at sea.
+The afternoon net will start at 1700 hrs Eastern Time on frequency 8152 and is called the Doo Dah/SSCA Trans-Atlantic Cruisers' Net.
+Then when the Doo Dah Net/SSCA TACN concludes (usually 10-15 minutes) all net controllers and relay stations will switch to frequency 12.350 to pick up the vessels farther out at sea.

 SSCA will keep your float plan but your primary emergency contact should be a close friend or family member who is familiar with your boat and cruising plans.
 They should also have a copy of your float plan.
 SSCA can not be your primary emergency contact.